graphprotocol/graph-improvement-proposals/gips/0048-graphql-validations.md

 # Abstract

 The Graph API layer for consumers is using GraphQL as a protocol to expose data.
 Graph Node is capable today of parsing and executing GraphQL operations and return spec-compliant results.
-The GraphQL specification also includes a validation phases, intended to remove all ambiguities, conflicts, or runtime errors.
+The GraphQL specification also includes a validation phase, intended to remove all ambiguities, conflicts, or runtime errors.

 # Motivation